 AI systems not only rely on classic search indices.
 They use:

-- Web data from Common Crawl or similar sources
+Web data from Common Crawl or similar sources

-- Live access via APIs or crawlers (e.g. with Perplexity)
+Live access via APIs or crawlers (e.g. with perplexity)

-- Links, quotes, and mentions from other sites considered credible
+Links, Quotes, and Mentions From other sites considered credible

-Some systems such as ChatGPT with browsing function access current websites in a targeted manner.
+Some systems such as ChatGPT with browsing function Access current websites in a targeted manner.
 Others, such as Perplexity, combine search indexes with AI-generated summaries and source citations.

 Visibility therefore means:

 Your content will read, understood, recognized as relevant — and reused.
-It's not just about SEO — but to semantic presence.
+It's not just about SEO — But to semantic presence.

 3. What AI systems (differently) need

 Keywords, backlinks and a little patience are often enough to become visible in a classic search system.
+AI systems crawl and interpret content differently than search engines — they rate Content authority, technical readability, and Structured data for AI.

 ✅ Clear, structured content

-- Question and answer logic
+Question and answer logic

-- Useful subheadings
+Useful subheadings

-- Real content depth (no text fillers)
+Real content depth (no text fillers)

 ✅ Semantic structure

-instead of pure running text - Clear formatting: lists, bullet points, tables
+Clear formatting: lists, bullet points, tables

-- Meaningful Meta elements & structured data (e.g. JSON-LD)
+Meaningful Meta elements & structured data (e.g. JSON-LD)

 ✅ Context & authority

-- Is the topic clearly narrowed down?
+Is the topic clearly narrowed down?

-- Who is behind the information?
+Who is behind the information?
 Are there author profiles, imprint, clear sources?

-- How often and where is the page cited or linked?
+How often and where is the page cited or linked?

 ✅ Technical readability

-- Mobile-optimized, barrier-free, crawlable
+Mobile-optimized, barrier-free, crawlable

-- Site map, Robots.txt, canonical tags neatly maintained
+Site map, Robots.txt, canonical tags neatly maintained

-4. First measures for better AI visibility
+4. First steps for better AI visibility

 What can you do to make your website more visible to AI systems?

-- Ask the right question — and give a clear answer.
+Ask the right question — and give a clear answer.
+Content that specifically solves problems or explains terms well is preferred.

-A strong H1, logical H2-H3 structure, paragraphs and lists help machines “understand.” - Add structured data.
+Use a clear page structure.
+A strong H1, logical H2-H3 structure, paragraphs and lists help machines “understand.”

+Update content regularly.
 Many systems value timeliness — especially when it comes to specialist topics.

 5. Conclusion: Becoming visible means being understandable